Millions track the pandemic on Johns Hopkins’s dashboard. Those who built it say some miss the real story.

 Since launching in January, the university’s Coronavirus Resource Center has exploded in scope and popularity, garnering millions of page views and popping up in news coverage and daily conversation.
 Through numbers, the tracker has told the story of what the virus is doing while the story is still unfolding, offering a nearly real-time picture of its silent march across the globe.

-But even as data has jumped to the forefront of international discussions about the virus, the Johns Hopkins team wrestles with doubts about whether the numbers can truly capture the scope of the pandemic, or whether the public and policymakers are failing to absorb the big picture.
-They know what they are producing is not a high-resolution snapshot of the pandemic, but a constantly shifting Etch a Sketch of the trail of covid-19, the disease caused by the virus.
+But even as data has jumped to the forefront of international discussions about the virus, the Johns Hopkins team wrestles with doubts about whether the numbers can truly capture the scope of the pandemic, and whether the public and policymakers are failing to absorb the big picture.
+They know what they are producing is not a high-resolution snapshot of the pandemic but a constantly shifting Etch a Sketch of the trail of covid-19, the disease caused by the virus.

 Case counts are consistently inconsistent.
 Reporting practices differ from country to country, state to state, even county to county.
-If authorities fail to contextualize the virus with other factors — like Zip codes, race or Medicaid usage — the hardest-hit communities can go unseen.
+If authorities fail to contextualize the virus with other factors — such as Zip codes, race or Medicaid usage — the hardest-hit communities can go unseen.

 “Numbers in some ways instill this sense of comfort.
-But then on the other hand, they can be wrong,” said Lauren Gardner, the associate professor at Johns Hopkins’s Whiting School of Engineering who has spearheaded the global tracker since day one.
+But then on the other hand, they can be wrong,” said Lauren Gardner, the associate professor at Johns Hopkins’s Whiting School of Engineering who has spearheaded the global tracker since Day 1.
 “And they can be wrong for lots of different reasons.”

-Feels like this is going to be another day where it’s a battle to do anything while staring at the Johns Hopkins dashboard. https://t.co/qoS0lgnTDy pic.twitter.com/PYcljk78T4— Susan J. Demas 🏔 (@sjdemas) April 13, 2020

 For those looking closely, the Hopkins project does lay out a clearly legible story about American life today, one involving economic inequality, racial disparities and poor access to health care.
-Many of the same issues flared up in street protests following the May 25 killing of George Floyd in police custody, an incident that sparked civil unrest and temporarily pushed the pandemic off America’s front pages.
+Many of the same issues flared up in street protests after the May 25 killing of George Floyd in Minneapolis police custody, an incident that sparked civil unrest and temporarily pushed the pandemic off the country’s front pages.

 The tracker data can offer a bridge between the two news cycles, those working all hours to maintain it say.
-And as cases again begin to spike in the south and west, the Johns Hopkins project remains a key resource for understanding the virus’s impact.
+And as cases again begin to spike in the South and West, the Johns Hopkins project remains a key resource for understanding the virus’s impact.

 “This is the first time data has been such a central part of the narrative,” said Blauer, the executive director of Johns Hopkins University’s Centers for Civic Impact.
 “The human connection — I think we need more of that in the larger national narrative.
 It just feels like the compassion is getting lost.”